It started when he showed her pornography, police say. It ended in felony child sex charges

-A Howard man is charged with 25 counts of felony charges after allegedly raping and sexually assaulting a girl when she was 9 or 10 years old, according to state police at Rockview.
+A Howard man was charged with 25 felonies after allegedly raping and sexually assaulting a girl when she was 9 or 10 years old, according to state police at Rockview.

 Alexander Fults, 45, was involved in a February domestic dispute when he began using derogatory sexual names toward an 18-year-old woman.

 She said Fults was calling her those names because of the sexual things he did to her when she was younger.
 Fults did not deny the accusations, according to police.

 The comments prompted an investigation, which revealed she was 9-10 years old when the incidents began in Snow Shoe.
 She told police the incidents ended when she turned 13 years old.